engrlakshmi/NMF_Customer_Complaint/README.md

 Identify the most relevant topic for each customer complaint using the document-topic matrix.
 You can either assign the topic with the highest value or set a threshold to consider multiple topics.
 5. Analyze and interpret the identified topics to gain insights into the main issues customers are complaining about.
+#Objective of present study:
+Analyzing customer complaints related to a bank involves understanding the concerns and issues raised by customers in their feedback(Data source : https://www.consumerfinance.gov/data-research/consumer-complaints/).
+A customer complaint analysis on bank-related data is performed using the NMF technique in Python.
+The analysis and insights derived from the study help banks address key customer concerns more effectively and improve their services.